SkylarTrigueiro/dataScienceHiringPatterns/README.md

 ![](images/barChartJobsFilledByYearAndQuarter.png)

 Ignoring the year 2020 for now, you'll notice that hiring spikes in the first quarter of every year and remaing positions are evenly split between the remaining quarters of the year.
-The spike in positions filled in the first quarter account for approximately 60% of all jobs filled in each given year.
-It is also clear that the number of positions filled each year has been increasing each year.
-Things obviously change when we look at when jobs are filled in 2020.
-A lot more positions have been filled in the second quarter compared to the previous years.
+The spike in positions filled in the first quarter account for approximately 60% of all jobs filled in each year.
+It is also clear that the number of positions filled each year has been increasing.
+However, the pattern we see from 2015 through 2019 abruptly changes in 2020 when COVID-19 is introduced.
+Suddenly, a lot more positions have been filled in the second quarter compared to the previous years.

 Since I only have data for the first three quarters of 2020, I will now verify that hiring has slowed down by looking at the total jobs hired for the first three quarters of the year.

 ![](images/barCharJobsFilledByYearQ1throughQ3.png)

-So now that it's confirmed that hiring is down in 2020, it would be helpful to know where the missing positions who was been the most affected by the drop in hiring.
+Now that it's confirmed that hiring is down in 2020, I would like to know what kinds of positions were affected the most.
+Admittedly, I have a strong bias towards the theory that it was early career positions that were affected the most.

 ## Salary